soixantecircuits/nd/docs/structure.md

 ### `config/index.js`

 This is the main configuration file that exposes some of the most common configuration options for the build setup.
-See [API Proxying During Development](proxy.md) and [Integrating with Backend Framework](backend.md) for more details.
+See [API Proxying During Development](proxy.md) and [Configure you build](build-config.md) for more details.

 ### `electron/`